Guppster/ProjectLedger/_posts/2017-04-06-hackprinceton-2017.md

 <amp-img width="1000" height="558" layout="responsive" src="{{ site.baseurl }}/assets/images/resize_Princeton-2.jpg" alt="Princeton Campus"></amp-img> _Princeton campus looked amazing_

 I attended this hackathon with two of my coworkers and one new friend I met at Princeton.
-We spent a week trying to come up with ideas before the hackathon began and ultimately settled on creating the “Photo-Orb”.
+We spent a week trying to come up with ideas before the hackathon began and ultimately settled on creating the <a href="https://github.com/Guppster/Princeton2017" target="_blank">“Photo-Orb”</a>.
 This would be a device capable of circling a human or an object and taking a 360-degree portrait of it.
 All 360 cameras take an outward facing image so we wanted to make an inward facing solution.